 Massacre by U.S.-backed Salvadoran military in El Mozote, December 1981.
-Photo: Wikimedia Commons To crush a guerrilla struggle against its brutal client regime, the U.S. supported, funded, and armed death squads that carried out extra-judicial executions and massacres which killed as many as 75,000 Salvadorans.
-The U.S.-sponsored Contra war in Nicaragua, 1981-1988 Reagan (R), George H.W.
-Bush (R) After the Sandinistas overthrew the pro-U.S. Somoza dictatorship in 1978, and established friendly ties with the Soviet Union, the U.S. worked to overthrow them through its proxy army, the Contras, formed from Somoza's vicious National Guardsmen and other supporters.
+Photo: Wikimedia Commons In El Salvador, to crush a guerrilla struggle against its brutal client regime, the U.S. supported, funded, and armed death squads that carried out extra-judicial executions and massacres which killed as many as 75,000 Salvadorans.
+In Nicaragua, after the Sandinistas overthrew the pro-U.S. Somoza dictatorship in 1978, and established friendly ties with the Soviet Union, the U.S. worked to overthrow them through its proxy army, the Contras, formed from Somoza's vicious National Guardsmen and other supporters.
 As many as 50,000 people were killed.
-This System CANNOT Be Reformed-It MUST Be Overthrown!
-We Need an ACTUAL Revolution U.S.-backed genocide in Guatemala.
-1982-1983 Reagan (R) In 1982, the U.S. backed a military coup by the Christian fascist General José Efraín Ríos Montt, who then launched a genocidal assault on Guatemala's indigenous Mayan population.
-Guatemala's military systematically destroyed more than 600 indigenous Mayan villages, slaughtering some 75,000 people.
-The Guatemalan military regime's savage, U.S.-supported war continued until 1996.
+In Guatemala, in 1982, the U.S. backed a military coup by the Christian fascist General José Efraín Ríos Montt, who then launched a genocidal assault on Guatemala's indigenous Mavan population which continued until 1996.
 It's estimated that some 200,000 people were disappeared or killed.
-The Persian Gulf War-the U.S. assault on Iraq, 1990-1991, followed by sanctions George H.W.
+The Persian Gulf War-the U.S. assault on Irag, 1990-1991, followed by sanctions George H.W.
 Bush (R), Clinton (D) From January 16 to February 27, 1991, the U.S. waged war against Iraq to strengthen its grip on the Persian Gulf.
-Some 100.000 Iragi soldiers were killed and another 300.000 wounded.
+Some 100,000 Iraqi soldiers were killed and another 300,000 wounded.
 The war also caused the deaths of 70,000 civilians by January 1992.
 By 1997, the UN reported that more than 1.2 million Iragis had died as a result of medical shortages caused by the war and sanctions, including 750,000 children under the age of five.
-Invasion and occupation of Afghanistan, 2001-present George W. Bush (R), Barack Obama (D), Donald Trump (R) In 2001, U.S. forces invaded Afghanistan, drove the Islamic fundamentalist Taliban regime from power, and installed a widely hated, pro-U.S. "Islamic Republic."
-The U.S. air and ground war has continued ever since.
-By August 2016, some 111,000 (including more than 31,000 Afghan civilians) had been killed and over 116,000 injured.
-Invasion, occupation, and ongoing intervention in Iraq, 2003-present George W. Bush (R), Obama (D), Trump (R)
+Invasion and occupation of Afghanistan, George W. Bush (R), Barack Obama (D), Donald Trump (R), Joseph Biden (D) In 2001, U.S. forces invaded Afghanistan, drove the Islamic fundamentalist Taliban regime from power, and installed a widely hated, pro-U.S. "Islamic Republic."
+The U.S. air and ground war continued until 2021.
+By August 2021, over 200,000 (including more than 70,000 Afghan civilians) had been killed.
+Afghan people continue to die from the effects of this war.
+Invasion, occupation, and ongoing intervention in Iraq, 2003-present George W. Bush (R), Obama (D), Trump (R), Biden (D)

-Children killed in U.S. air war in Afghanistan, 2009.
-Photo: AP In 2003, the U.S. invaded Iraq and overthrew Saddam Hussein's regime based on the lie that Irag possessed weapons of mass destruction.
-The U.S. war and occupation sparked armed resistance and led to the rise of reactionary Islamic jihadism and the ethnic-sectarian conflict that continues to this day.
+hildren killed in U.S. air war in Afghanistan, 2009.
+Photo: AP In 2003, U.S. invaded Iraq and overthrew Saddam Hussein's regime based on the lie that Iraq possessed weapons of mass destruction.
+The U.S. war and occupation sparked armed resistance and led to the rise of reactionary Islamic iihadism and the ethnic-sectarian conflict that continues to this day.
 Some studies estimate that between 1.2 and 1.4 million (and perhaps as many as 2.4 million) people in Iraq have died from the war's direct and indirect impacts.
 More than 4.2 million Iragis had been injured and at least 4.5 million driven from their homes by 2016.
 U.S., British, French war on Libya, 2011 Obama (D) In March 2011, the U.S., Britain, and France seized on a mass uprising against Muammar al-Qaddafi's oppressive 42-yearlong rule to launch a war.
-For the next seven months, the U.S.-led coalition carried out extensive bombing raids and military operations.
+For the next seven months, the U.S.led coalition carried out extensive bombing raids and military operations.
 By October, between 10,000 and 30,000 had been killed and Qaddafi's regime had been shattered.
 Libya was turned into a battleground between reactionaries, and life became a nightmare for the people, with shortages of food, water, and electricity.
-Arming, backing, and enabling the Saudi-led war in Yemen, 2015-present Obama (D), Trump (R)
+Arming, backing, and enabling the Saudi-led war in Yemen, 2015-present Obama (D), Trump (R), Biden (D)